 Ken Bressett, the long-time editor of A Guide Book of United States Coins, wrote the foreword.

 I provide the list of 50 favorites as given in the Table of Contents.
 See how many subjects are familiar to you.
 Perhaps one or two will inspire a search on the Internet to learn more.

-Adventure No. 1: The Pine Tree Shilling Dated 1652: In which the Massachusetts Bay Colony seeks to deter various sharpers by creating coins with lettering around the edges and various trees at the center, in this instance a pine.
+Adventure No. 1: The Pine Tree Shilling Dated 1652: The Massachusetts Bay Colony seeks to deter various sharpers by creating coins with lettering around the edges and various trees at the center, in this instance, a pine.

 Adventure No. 2: The Prairie Flower: The story of an Indian maiden, The Prairie Flower (the song of Rosalie), and, finally, memorialization in the shop of John Stanton, Cincinnati.